NFT-com/indexer/DEPLOYMENT-GUIDE.md

 docker run indexer:chainwatcher -a api:8081 -u wss://mainnet.infura.io/ws/v3/d7b15235a515483490a5b89644221a71 -i 1 -t web3 -c 0x87E738a3d5E5345d6212D8982205A564289e6324 -e 0xddf252ad1be2c89b69c2b068fc378daa952ba7f163c4a11628f55a4df523b3ef --standard-type ERC721"
 ```

-> 🚧 The Chain Watcher will in the future no longer need an event type, contract and standard type.
+> 🚧 The Chain Watcher will no longer need an event type, contract and standard type.